9. team

 ✅ Facilities

 The venue has football, volleyball, basketball, badminton and tennis courts, trampolines, a playground, and a bonfire circle.
 There is some Nordic walking equipment.
 Indoors, we can play billiards, table tennis, and “table football”.
 There are several spaces for meetings and activities.
 Fishing is permitted in the lake, but you must bring your own equipment.
+There is WiFi at the venue — although it may not be very strong, as we will be in the middle of a big forest!

 ✅ Meals